Stephen Fried

-Fried is also an award-winning writer, a two-time recipient of the National Magazine Award, and has written for GQ, Rolling Stone, Vanity Fair, Glamour, Parade, Ladies' Home Journal and Philadelphia magazine, where he was also editor-in-chief in 1999 and 2000.
+Fried is also an award-winning writer, a two-time recipient of the National Magazine Award, and has written for Vanity Fair, GQ, Rolling Stone, Glamour, Smithsonian, Parade, Ladies' Home Journal and Philadelphia magazine, where he was also editor-in-chief in 1999 and 2000.
 He lives in Philadelphia with his wife, author Diane Ayres.

 Early life and education

 Fried was born and grew up in Harrisburg, Pennsylvania.
 As a child, he attended Pinemere Camp in the Pocono Mountains.
 He enrolled in the University of Pennsylvania in 1975, where he wrote for and co-edited 34th Street, the university's weekly magazine.
 While in college, he also became part of a small network of future journalists, authors and editors taught and nurtured by Nora Magid, a Canadian-born editor and professor whom Fried has referred to as a "one-woman journalism school."
-The self-dubbed "Nora-ites" — whose ranks include bestselling author and publisher David Borgenicht, ABC News writer and producer Joel Siegel, GQ contributing editor Lisa DePaulo and Eliot Kaplan, editorial talent director at Hearst magazines — created a mentorship prize in Magid's name in 2003.
+The self-dubbed "Nora-ites"—whose ranks include writers and editors Eliot Kaplan, Jean Chatzky, Randall Lane, David Borgenicht, Stefan Fatsis, Joe Siegel, Lisa DePaulo, Miriam Around, and Sandee Brawarsky—created a mentorship prize in Magid's name in 2003.
 Fried eulogized Magid eleven years earlier in a piece for Philadelphia magazine, in which he shared experiences from her first-ever Advanced Expository Writing class in 1977.
 He graduated with a B.A. in International Relations from the University of Pennsylvania in 1979.